ChainSafe/engineering-handbook/src/pages/oneflow.md

 ## Hot fixes of tagged deployments
 There are situations when a hot fix is needed.
 For that purpose a `hotfix/*`  branch can be made.
 This branch will use broken production tag as a parent commit and as soon as all changes are ready and tested a new `v.*.*` tags can be made which will be picked up by CD to deploy a new version.
+The `hotfix/*` branch should be merged to the `main` branch, tested and go through the staging environment before the next release tag.

 ![oneflow_assets/oneflow-2.png](oneflow_assets/oneflow-2.png)